Bravos-Power/pyoframe/docs/learn/get-started/basic-example/example-with-dimensions.md

 m = pf.Model()
 ```

-A [`pyoframe.Model`][pyoframe.Model] object sets the foundation onto which you will add optimization variables, constraints, and an objective.
+A [`pyoframe.Model`][pyoframe.Model] instance sets the foundation of your optimization model onto which you can add optimization variables, constraints, and an objective.

 ### Step 3: Create a dimensioned variable

-Previously, we created two variables: `m.tofu_blocks` and `m.chickpea_cans`.
-Instead, we now create a single variable **dimensioned over the column `food`**.
+Previously, you created two variables: `m.tofu_blocks` and `m.chickpea_cans`.
+Instead, create a single variable **dimensioned over the column `food`**.

 ```python
 m.Buy = pf.Variable(data["food"], lb=0, vtype="integer")